Resonances in Exotic $^7$He Nucleus within the No-Core Shell Model: Introduction

-A modern trend of nuclear theory is the development of methods for describing nuclear states in the continuum, resonances in particular, as well as the boundaries of nuclear stability as either neutron number or proton number is increased to the point where the nucleus becomes unbound.
-The $^7$He nucleus presents an especially significant challenge since it has no bound states and the experimental information on its resonances is fragmentary.
-Ideally, an approach with predictive power could help refine current knowledge of $^7$He and inform further experimental efforts.
-For maximal predictive power, {\it ab initio} (``first-principles'') approaches in this field are of primary importance since the only input is the nucleon-nucleon ($NN$) and, if needed, three-nucleon ($NNN$) interactions.
+A modern trend of nuclear theory is a development of methods { for describing} nuclear states in the continuum, resonances in particular, as well as { the boundaries} of nuclear stability and nuclei beyond the drip lines.
+Obviously, {\it ab initio} (`` first-principles'') approaches in this field { are} of primary importance.
+The only input for {\it ab initio} theoretical studies is the nucleon-nucleon ($NN$) and, if needed, three-nucleon ($3N$) interactions.

-Currently there are a number of reliable methods for the {\it ab initio} description of nuclear bound states (see, e.\:g., the review~\cite{Leidemann}).
-Prominent methods include the Green function's Monte Carlo~\cite{GFMC}, the no-core shell model (NCSM)~\cite{NCSM}, the coupled cluster method~\cite{CCM}, etc. The NCSM employed here is a modern version of the nuclear shell model which does not introduce an inert core and includes the degrees of freedom of all nucleons of a given nucleus.
-The multi-particle wave function is expanded in a series of basis many-body oscillator functions (Slater determinants) which include all many-body oscillator states with total excitation quanta less or equal to some given value $N_{\max}$.
-This makes it possible to separate the center-of-mass motion.
-The number of basis states increases very rapidly with number of nucleons $A$ and with~$N_{\max}$.
-The degree of convergence achieved with NCSM calculations as $A$ increases is governed by the limits of available supercomputers.
+Currently there { are} a number of reliable methods for {\it ab initio} description of nuclear bound states (see, e.\:g., the review~\cite{Leidemann}){.
+Prominent methods include} the Green function's Monte Carlo~\cite{GFMC}, the no-core shell model (NCSM)~\cite{NCSM}, the coupled cluster method~\cite{CCM}, etc. The NCSM calculations are utilized in this paper.
+The NCSM is a modern version of the nuclear shell model which does not introduce an inert core and {includes} the degrees of freedom of all nucleons of a given nucleus.
+The multi-particle wave function is expanded in a series of basis many-body oscillator functions (Slater determinants) which include all many-body oscillator states with total excitation quanta less or equal to some given {value defined in terms of} $N_{\max}$.
+This makes it possible to separate completely the center-of-mass motion.
+The number of basis states increases very rapidly with number of nucleons $A$ {and with}~$N_{\max}${.
+The} achievement of a reasonable accuracy of the NCSM calculations {is primarily} limited by the memory of available modern leadership-class supercomputers. {Currently, NCSM applications are obtained for} nuclei with the number of nucleons of about~20. {As $A$ increases, due to computational limits restricting basis space sizes, there is a greater need for extrapolations to estimate converged results.}

 However, the NCSM cannot be directly applied to the description of resonant states.
-Energies of resonant states are positive with respect to some breakup threshold so that one needs to consider decay modes.
-Special methods taking into account the continuum are therefore needed for the description of resonances.
+Energies of resonant states are positive with respect to some {threshold so that one needs} to consider decay modes.
+Special methods taking into account the continuum {are therefore} needed for the description of resonances.